steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/API+Documentation/Index.md

     res = (processorComponent->initialize (gStandardPluginContext) == kResultOk);

     // try to create the controller part from the component
-    // for Plug-ins which did not succeed to separate component from controller :-( if (processorComponent->queryInterface (Vst::IEditController::iid, (void**)&editController) != kResultTrue)
+    // for Plug-ins which did not succeed in separating component from controller :-( if (processorComponent->queryInterface (Vst::IEditController::iid, (void**)&editController) != kResultTrue)
     {
-        // Here we are the normal case where the controller is separated from the component.
+        // This is the normal case, where the controller is separated from the component.

         // ask for the associated controller class ID (could be called before processorComponent->initialize ()) FUID controllerCID;